 The root of the wild Mpesu tree (Securidaca Longepeduculata) found in the villages of this Venda district near the Kruger National Park across the boundary with Zimbabwe is said to be the source.

 Villagers jealously protect the trees, and local tribal chiefs have authority to market the crushed roots,” the newspaper said.

 Mpesu Mageu Use

 Traditional experts used Mpesu more for magic compared to medicinal purposes.
-They state it’s the one which converts magic powders to living familiars.
-When used as an ingredient in dzovheyo, it’s believed to trigger other medicines also to create foam usually identified in dzovheyo.
+They state it’s the one that converts magic powders to living familiars.
+When used as an ingredient in dzovheyo, it’s believed to trigger other medicines to create foam usually identified in dzovheyo.
 A decoction of the Mpesu root can be applied as an anthelmintic in addition to a purgative.